 The diode is the simplest and most basic semiconductor device consisting of a single P-N junction.
 Since P-N junctions are the fundamental functional feature of many semiconductors, a strong foundational knowledge of the behavior of diodes is crucial to successful learning in more advanced lab experiments on transistors and other semiconductors.

-In order to plot an I-V curve for a IN4001 diode we have setup the circuit in Figure 1.
+To plot an I-V curve for an IN4001 diode we have set up the circuit in Figure 1.

 Figure 1: forward bias diode circuit

 R1 represents the output impedance of the waveform generator.
 Moku:Go’s Oscilloscope channel 2 is used to measure the voltage applied across both the diode and a current limiting & sensing resistor (R2).
 Then the Oscilloscope channel 1 measures the voltage across R2, a 1% tolerance 100 Ω resistor, allowing us to calculate the current through the diode.